Epic Systems: Finnish experience

 In 2012, the Hospital District of Helsinki and Uusimaa (HUS) decided to replace several smaller health record systems with one district-wide system created by Epic.
 It was called Apotti and would be used by healthcare and social services for the 2.2 million residents in the HUS area.
 The Apotti system was selected as the provider in 2015 and implementation started in 2018.
 By November 2022, the Apotti system had cost 625 million euros.

 After the implementation, complaints from healthcare workers, especially from doctors, started accumulating.
-The system was accused of being too complicated and that its convoluted UI was endangering patient safety.
+The system was accused of being too complicated and that its convoluted user interface was endangering patient safety.
 For example, one patient was administered the wrong chemotherapeutic drug due to an unclear selection menu in the system.

 In July 2022, a formal complaint demanding that the issues in the system be fixed or the system be removed entirely was sent to the Finnish health care supervising body Valvira.
-The complaint was signed by 619 doctors that use Apotti.
+The complaint was signed by 619 doctors, the majority of whom were employees of the Hospital District of Helsinki and Uusimaa (HUS) and users of Apotti.

+Swiss experience

+Luzerner Kantonsspital (today LUKS Gruppe) was the first hospital in Switzerland to introduce Epic in September 2019.
+One year later, the Covid-19 pandemic played a role is delaying the full implementation of EPIC software, but LUKS CIO, Stefan Hunziker, expressed optimism about pandemic-related usefullness.
+In March 2024 Inselspital (Insel Gruppe) in Berne followed.
+While the platform has largely been well-received, some debate remains over digital identities.

+Norwegian experience

+Central Norway started introducing Epic (branded "Helseplattformen") in November 2022.
+After approximately two months, the public broadcaster NRK reported that around 25% of the doctors at the region's main hospital considered quitting their job, and that 40% were experiencing stress related health issues due to the new IT system.
+Previously, health personnel actively demonstrated against the software by marching through the city of Trondheim.
+Due to the chaos ensuing from its introduction, including 16.000 letters not being sent to patients, the Norwegian CEO of the Helseplattformen IT project, Torbjørg Vanvik, had her employment ended by the board.
+Unexpected cost increases forced the authorities to decrease efforts in other areas, such as a planned initiative on mental health.
+Employee representatives state that the public will receive "significantly worse services".
+A year after implementation over 90% of doctors in the affected hospitals considered the Epic system a threat to patient health, and hospital staff organised large protests at seven hospitals that had or were planning on implementing Epic systems.

+As of 2025, critics argue the system contributes to staff cuts, is risking patient safety, and is "world-renowned for not working".